gnosis/dex-services/README.md

 Upon receiving a relevant event from the contract, the event listener computes the implied changes to the underlying state.
 E.g. if a *deposit* event is received, the list of pending deposits is updated.
-Similarily, if a *deposit state transition* event is received it updates the account balances based on the pending deposits that were included in the state transition.
+Similarly, if a *deposit state transition* event is received it updates the account balances based on the pending deposits that were included in the state transition.

 The *Driver* watches state updates to the database and reads relevant data from the smart contract to decide when a state transition can be applied.
 There are four types of state transitions: